elephantscale/es-training-new/search-common/slides/InvertedIndex.md

  * Index every consecutive pair of terms in the text as a phrase

- * For example the text “Friends, Romans, Countrymen” would generate the biwords
+ * For example the text "Friends, Romans, Countrymen" would generate the biwords

      -  **friends romans**